ReFusion: Learning Image Fusion from Reconstruction with Learnable Loss via Meta-Learning: Method

-\bfsection{Inner update towards apply $\mathcal{L}_f$} During the inner update, we attempt to update $\mathcal{F}$ using the fusion loss as defined by the current state of the loss proposal module $\mathcal{P}$.
-This process serves to evaluate $\mathcal{P}$'s current fusion guidance capabilities.
-The flow of this stage is represented by the color red in the framework diagram.
-At this point, the meta-training set $\{I_a^{mtr}, I_b^{mtr}\}$ is input into the model, and the fusion network $\mathcal{F}$ undergoes a single update via gradient descent:
+{During the inner update, we attempt to update $\mathcal{F}$ using the fusion loss defined by the current state of the loss proposal module $\mathcal{P}$.
+The inner update is primarily aimed at obtaining the intermediate parameters $\theta_\mathcal{F'}$ and $\theta_\mathcal{R'}$ for the subsequent update of $\theta_\mathcal{P}$.} The flow of this stage is represented by the color red~ {\textcircled{ {1}}} ~in the framework diagram in Fig.~\ref{fig:Refusion}.
+At this stage, images from the meta-training set $\{I_a^{mtr}, I_b^{mtr}\}$ are fed into the model, and $\mathcal{F}$ undergoes a single update via gradient descent: